axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-diskbuffer.md

 {{% alert title="Warning" color="warning" %}}

-{{% productparam "companyabbrev" %}} does not recommend you to change `truncate-size-ratio()`.
+{{% param "product.companyabbrev" %}} does not recommend you to change `truncate-size-ratio()`.
 Only change its value if you know the performance implications of doing so.

 {{% /alert %}}